seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Words pay no debts, give her deeds: but she'll
 bereave you o' the deeds too, if she call your
 activity in question.
 What, billing again?
 Here's
-'In witness whereof the parties interchangeably'—
+'In witness whereof the parties interchangeably'---
 Come in, come in: I'll go get a fire.

 *Exit*